-Looking into the future, majority of the climate models projects a reduction in the number of TCs in the WNP in different future greenhouse gas scenarios.
+Looking into the future, the majority of the climate models projects a reduction in the number of TCs in the WNP in different future greenhouse gas scenarios.
 While there are fewer studies on the change of TC intensity, some of the model projections suggest an increase in the number of intense TCs in the WNP in a warmer climate.
-Although climate models could provide us with projections for the future changes in TC activity, there exists a variety of uncertainties and limitations in the climate modeling and associated downscaling methods which may affect the skill and reliability of the projections, in particular in regional scale.
+Although climate models could provide us with projections for future changes in TC activity, a variety of uncertainties and limitations in the climate modeling and associated downscaling methods may affect the reliability of the projections, in particular in regional scale.

-1. Introduction
+1.INTRODUCTION

-Climate change has become a hot topic of discussion in recent years.
-Besides global warming patterns, the possible change in tropical cyclone activity is also a matter of great concern to the public and decision makers.
+Imate change has become a hot topic of discussion in recent years.
+Besides global warming patterns, the possible change in tropical cyclone activity is also a matter of great concern to the public and decision-makers.

 Tropical cyclone is one of the most destructive weather systems on earth.
-The western North Pacific (WNP) is the most active tropical cyclone basin in the world with an annual average of about 30 tropical cyclones.
+The Western North Pacific (WNP) is the most active tropical cyclone basin in the world with an annual average of about 30 tropical cyclones.
 To understand the possible changes in the tropical cyclone activity in the WNP under the climate change situation is a high priority issue in the Typhoon Committee region from both scientific and socio-economical viewpoints.

-The Typhoon Committee is an intergovernmental body established in 1968 under the auspices of the United Nations Economic Commission for Asia and the Far East (UNECAFE) and the World Meteorological Organization (WMO).
+The Typhoon Committee is an intergovernmental body established in 1968 under the auspices of the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) and the World Meteorological Organization (WMO).
 The Committee's purpose is to promote and coordinate planning and implementation measures required for minimizing the loss of life and material damage caused by typhoons.
-It is currently composed of 14 Members: Cambodia; China; Democratic People's Republic of Korea; Hong Kong, China; Japan; Lao People's Democratic Republic; Macao, China; Malaysia; the Philippines; Republic of Korea; Singapore; Thailand; Socialist Republic of Viet Nam and the United States of America.
+It is currently composed of 14 Members: Cambodia; China; Democratic People's Republic of Korea; Hong Kong, China; Japan; Lao People's Democratic Republic; Macao, China; Malaysia; the Philippines; Republic of Korea; Singapore; Thailand; United States of America and Viet Nam.

-In the Forty-first Session of the ESCAP/WMO Typhoon Committee held in Chiang Mai, Thailand (19 to 24 January 2009), it was decided that an Expert Team to be formed to assess the change in frequency and intensity of tropical cyclones in the region and make suggestions/ interpretation on this matter for the policymakers and the public.
-This decision was based on the information provided by Members, the outcomes of the Working Group on Meteorology parallel session, and the "Integrated Workshop on Coping with Climate Change in the Typhoon Committee Area" held in Beijing, China (22 - 26 September 2008),.
+At its Forty-first Session held in Chiang Mai, Thailand (19 to 24 January 2009), the TC decided to form an Expert Team to assess the change in frequency and intensity of tropical cyclones in the region and inform policymakers and public on this matter.
+This decision was based on the information provided by Members, the outcomes of the Working Group on Meteorology parallel session, and the "Integrated Workshop on Coping with Climate Change in the Typhoon Committee Area" held in Beijing, China (22 - 26 September 2008).

-An Expert Team which consists of five experts from China; Japan; Republic of Korea; United States of America; and Hong Kong, China as well as a coordinator from Macao, China was formed in mid-2009 under the Working Group of Meteorology.
+An Expert Team which consisted of five experts from China; Japan; Republic of Korea; United States of America; and Hong Kong, China as well as a coordinator from Macao, China was formed in mid-2009 under the Working Group of Meteorology.
 The Expert Team conducted a series of literature review and assessment work in 2009 and met during the Expert Team Meeting held in Macao, China (14-15 December 2009) to discuss the findings and assessments.